Predict+Optimize Problem in Renewable Energy Scheduling: Solutions submitted, final rankings, and summary of results

 The relationship between forecasting and optimization performance, for solutions in Phase~2 that outperformed the organizer-supplied baseline MASE and energy cost, is shown in Figure~\ref{fig:corr}.
 The analysis has to be taken with caution, as participants were not required to submit the forecast actually used during optimization, meaning that the actual forecast reported may not have been that used.
-Furthermore, we see that the linear fits shown as lines in the plot do not represent the data well and serve only as an overall guidance.
+Furthermore, the linear fits shown as lines in the plot do not represent the data well and serve only as an overall guidance.
 However, it is immediately apparent that there is very little correlation between solar forecast accuracy and energy cost.
 This is because solar power generation is approximately an order of magnitude smaller than the actual building load meaning that solar energy forecast errors only have a small effect on total energy costs.
 Forecasting building energy demand was much more important to total cost, hence the higher correlation between the two compared to solar.
-The figure also shows that we see higher correlations for MAE than MASE since MAE more closely resembles the optimization function by taking the scale of the series into account.
+The correlation is particularly distinct for the Mean Absolute Error (MAE), as shown in Figure~\ref{fig:corr}.